Masaru2/YAM2H/README.md

 # YAM2H - Yet another Mother 2 Hack

-This romhack aims to make Earthbound as close as possible to Mother 2 using the best sources available without making gameplay/graphical changes (Something never done before), but unlike the thousands of variations of Maternalbound or hacks where the author thinks it's better than the developers or the translators/localizers of the game, this projects aims to restore content that was in Mother 2 but cut in EarthBound that a lot of these hacks miss, using the best tools or sources available.
+This romhack aims to make Earthbound as close as possible to Mother 2 without making any sort of gameplay change (Something never done before), but unlike the thousands of variations of Maternalbound or hacks where the author thinks it's better than the developers or the translators/localizers of the game, this projects aims to restore content that was in Mother 2 but cut in EarthBound that a lot of these hacks miss, using the best translation, tools and sources available.

 ## Origin